 5. Your Tenant Is a Victim of Domestic Violence

-Your tenant can also break their lease if they become a domestic violence victim.
+Your renter can also break their lease if they become a domestic violence victim.
 They have special rental provisions that allow them to do so when facing imminent domestic violence, and will not have to pay rent to their landlords for the remainder of the lease.
 This includes a month-to-month lease.
 Before the renter can move out, they are required, however, to meet certain requirements.

 Landlord’s Duty to Find a Replacement Tenant in North Dakota

 North Dakota landlords must make reasonable steps to try and re-rent their units after their tenant breaks their lease.
-This helps the loss in income.
+This helps the loss in tenancy income for a landlord.
 So, once your tenant moves out, you cannot just sit back and wait until the lease ends and then sue the tenant for all unpaid rent.

-Unless there is reason to deduct from the tenant's security deposit for unrelated damages, you will not have any financial compensation.
+Unless there is reason to deduct from the tenant's security deposit for unrelated damages, the landlord will not have any financial compensation.
 The security deposit cannot compensate for the month's rent, as the security deposit is meant only for tenant damages.

-At the same time, in trying to re-rent the unit, you aren’t required to relax your qualifying standards.
+At the same time, in trying to re-rent the premises, the landlord isn’t required to relax their qualifying standards for tenancy.
 For example, renting to a tenant that isn’t creditworthy or has a questionable rental background.

 When the breaking of a lease happens, it’s every North Dakota landlord’s last wish.
-However, when it does occur, it’s important to be aware of the legal conditions.
+However, when it does occur, as a landlord it’s important to be aware of the legal conditions.

-If you have any questions on breaking a lease in North Dakota or any other aspect of property management, contact TruHome Property Solutions today!
+If you have any questions on breaking a lease in North Dakota or any other aspect of rental management, contact TruHome Property Solutions today!
 We’d be happy to speak with you.

 Disclaimer: This blog isn’t a substitute for professional legal advice.
 Laws change from time to time and this blog might not be up to date at the time you read it.
 If you need further help, please get in touch with a qualified attorney or contact us directly.